lehmannerich/erich/README.md

 npm run dev
 ```

-## Credits

-Thanks to [Mckay Wrigley](https://github.com/mckaywrigley) for his open source repos - I forked this as a starting point.

-Thanks to the [Vercel Template](https://vercel.com/templates/next.js/ai-gpt3-chatbot) - I took a lot of code from it.

 ## Contact

 If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/lehmannerich)!

-## Notes

-This app isn't perfect - don't rely on it.

-The behaviour with the input on mobile is a bit weird.